yuanbit/FinBERT-QA/README.md

 If no GPU is available, an alternative and low-effort way to train and evaluate a model as well as predicting the results is through the following [online notebooks](https://github.com/yuanbit/FinBERT-QA-notebooks) using Colab.

 ### With Docker
 This repo can be used as a container with [Docker](https://www.docker.com/).
-Run the commands as root if Docker not configured.
+Run the commands as root if Docker is not configured.

 #### Docker pull command
 ```